nisharas/kubecuro/README.md

 ## 🛡️ Security & Privacy Audit

-KubePulse is designed with a "Security-First" architecture, operating as a localized static analysis tool.
+KubeCuro is designed with a "Security-First" architecture, operating as a localized static analysis tool.

 * **Zero Data Leakage:** Runs entirely on your local machine.
 No external network requests or data collection.
 * **Air-Gapped by Design:** Does not communicate with the Kubernetes API Server.
 No `kubeconfig` or credentials required.